 The Proof is in the Process!

 You may have recently heard of hydrographing or "hydrodipping," or maybe even viewed a video on social media that sparked your interest.
 We're glad it did!
-North Texas Hydrographics has been perfecting liquid transfer printing since 2010, expanding to the Everman facility in 2012, and most recently moving to our larger location in Lewisville.
+North Texas Hydrographics has been perfecting liquid transfer printing since 2010, expanding to the Everman facility in 2012, and most recently moving to our climate controlled location in Denton.
 We truly believe that the proper preparation of each item prior to hydrodipping is key to achieving incredible results.
 Understandably, watching someone sand or paint is not nearly as interesting as seeing a wheel, YETI, RTIC, insert your item here, being dipped into the tank and emerging with a crazy cool pattern.
 However, while probably not YouTube worthy, the proper preparation will not only ensure your item looks amazing, but guarantees that it will also stand the test of time.

 North Texas Hydrographics also believes that while you should "Look Good While You're Doing It!", "The Proof is in the Process" when it comes to delivering the best results.
 You can be confident that when your item arrives at our facility, it will receive the full spa treatment while undergoing the multi-step process explained below:

 1. Sanding - upon arrival, each item is sanded in the blast cabinet, or by hand, depending upon the condition and prep required.
 (Prior to sanding, areas that will not be painted or dipped are also masked to retain their appearance).

 2. Priming - the item is then primed with a base coat after sanding.
-This process takes place in our smaller paint booth to ensure the cleanest base coat.
 Primer can cure for several hours, to overnight, depending upon when applied.

 3. Painting - after sanding and priming, a paint color specific to the pattern chosen is applied.
 The selection of the paint color can change the entire look of a film pattern and is a major component of making each item unique.
 After painting, we employ an additional process to ensure the best result (sorry - we can't share all our secrets :)